 The visual editor is very much similar to most text editors and permits you to add bold / italic effects to your text, change its font, add bulleted lists and numbered lists, align content differently and add hyperlinks.
 There is also a distraction free writing mode which gives you a fullscreen version of the editor.

 Categories (Posts > Categories)

 Categories are a means to divide your content.
-Categories are a big more important when your site publishes content on a number of issues.
+Categories are important when your site publishes content on a number of issues.
 You can add categories from your Post editor or you can access it under Posts > Categories.

 Now you can name the category to create one and then you can add a slug which is basically a URL add on of sorts for all your site’s posts on that specific category.
 For example, if I know that Colorlib produces a lot of theme collection content, I can Google search Colorlib + collections and the first search result link is – https://colorlib.com/wp/category/collections/ .
 With this I can view only the posts that have been published under the category, “Collections”.